Southampton's Joiners music venue under threat

 Ticket sales have dwindled over the past two years with the 150-capcaity venue struggling to draw in the crowds.

-Mr Muldowney said: "The bottom line is the place will die without some help."'The lifeblood'
+Mr Muldowney said: "The bottom line is the place will die without some help."

 To support the business, bands and musicians have come forward to stage a series of benefit shows.

 Frank Turner, a folk/punk singer-songwriter from Meonstoke, Winchester, will perform in aid of the venue next month.

 In a blog post he said: "The vast majority of my time as a musician has been spent on the stages of small bars, clubs and pubs.
 They are the lifeblood of any scene.